laugh12321/Handwriting-Recognition/README.md

 ## Code

-All the code ` Neural Network.
-Ipynb `.
+All the code ` Neural Network.ipynb `.